zedshaw/fuqit/README.md

 And if people go to a directory without the slash then that's just tough.
 I haven't implemented dumbfuck-do-what-i-mean-redirects yet.

+It also can't handle binary files yet.
+What a travesty.
+I'll do that tomorrow when I'm bored again.

 But That's Magic!
 =================